-To begin, or to be successful, in a clean eating regime, a person requires a few things in his or her toolbox: some vegetables and fruits, some motivation, some interest in health, some kitchen equipment, and some recipe ideas.
+To begin, or to be successful, in a healthy eating regime, a person requires a few things in his or her toolbox: some vegetables and fruits, some motivation, some interest in health, some kitchen equipment, and some recipe ideas.
 That’s where this book comes in.

 I really can’t say enough good things about Clean Food, Terry Walter’s “seasonal guide to eating close to the source.”
 Outside of purchasing your groceries and sticking a spatula in your hand, this book covers all the bases.
 I reach for this beautiful collection of recipes on a regular basis.
 There aren’t many cookbooks where seemingly every recipe seems like something I’d want to make and, perhaps more importantly, want to eat, with ingredients and seasonings I am easily able to find and flavours that are widely appealing.
 Clean Food is divided into four sections, one for each season.
 Each section opens with a beautiful line of poetry or statement about the season, and the recipes, as I’ve noted above, are simple, fresh, healthy, clean, and easy.
 Each seasonal chapter of recipes includes a range of ideas from dips and dressings, to soups, to legumes, to salads, and so on.
 Did I also mention each section includes a range of fabulous dessert recipes?
 Oh yes.
 I don’t go for cookbooks without some dessert ideas.
 Many of the dessert recipes are raw, and all are naturally-sweetened.
 Oh, and all recipes are vegan too, and most are gluten-free.
 So, there you go.
 Check, check, and check.